balajinagarajanofc/tasks/readme.md

 # tasks

-1.Comparing two JSON have the same properties
+1.Comparing two JSON have the same properties - task 1\index.html

 2.Displaying all Rest Countries flags in console using XMLHTTPRequest